nathany/looper/README.md

 Watching path ./
 ```

-Note: There is [a known issue](https://github.com/nathany/looper/issues/6) where tests may run multiple times on OS X. Until this is resolved, please add your development folder to the Spotlight Privacy in System Preferences.
+Note: There is [a known issue](https://github.com/nathany/looper/issues/6) where tests may run multiple times on OS X. Until this is resolved, please add your development folder to Spotlight Privacy in System Preferences.

 ## Gat (Go Autotest)